Bless Its Pointed Little Head

 Bless Its Pointed Little Head is a live album by Jefferson Airplane recorded at both the Fillmore East and West in the fall of 1968 and released in 1969 as RCA Victor LSP-4133.
 The album reached #17 on the Billboard Top LP's chart in March 1969.

 The tracks were recorded during the tour supporting Crown of Creation, although no songs from that album or its predecessor After Bathing at Baxter's were included (however, the CD rerelease contains bonus tracks of several selections from After Bathing at Baxter's).
 Selections were taken from the band's first two albums and a number of covers that had been in their setlist since 1965-66 but not recorded in the studio.
 One of these, "Fat Angel", had been written by Donovan in the spring of 1966 and namechecked the band, who were unknown outside the Bay Area at the time; for Jefferson Airplane's version, Marty Balin played bass, allowing Jack Casady to switch to guitar.
 Fred Neil's "The Other Side of This Life" is believed to have been in the setlist from Jefferson Airplane's first performance at The Matrix in August 1965.
 Jorma Kaukonen showcased his blues roots with a slow, heavy cover of the traditional "Rock Me Baby", a song that had been played by the band as early as 1966.
-Of the remaining selections, "Clergy" was an audio excerpt from the film King Kong that was used to introduce the band at their Fillmore shows, while "Turn Down the Lights" was a short, improvised number instructing the lighting crew to do its title's bidding.
+Of the remaining selections, "Clergy" was an audio excerpt from the film King Kong that was used to introduce the band at their Fillmore shows, while "Turn Out the Lights" was a short, improvised number instructing the lighting crew to do its title's bidding.
 The closing "Bear Melt" had developed from a lengthy instrumental jam titled "Thing" that had evolved on stage through the years, now featuring an improvised vocal intro by Grace Slick.
 A version of "Thing" without Slick's vocal contribution can be heard on the archival release Live at the Fillmore East, taken from the group's May 1968 shows at the venue.